shihaanws/Clinder/README.md

 **A Fully Responsive Tinder Clone WebApp.** 3 screens are available : Home , Inbox , ChatScreen.
 More features will be added to the project in the future.

-This project was inspired by [ Clever Programmer ](https://www.instagram.com/cleverqazi/) .Feel free to follow this guy because he does really cool stuff.

 ## Tools and Functionalities
 * **ReactJS**     - FrontEnd Javascript Framework.